Hurst Podiatry Blog

 Can wearing certain types of footwear contribute to the development or worsening of fungal toenail infections?

 Wearing certain types of footwear can indeed contribute to the development or worsening of fungal toenail infections.
-Tight, non-breathable shoes create a favorable environment for fungal growth by trapping moisture and heat within the shoe.
+Tight, non-breathable shoes create a favourable environment for fungal growth by trapping moisture and heat within the shoe.
 This excessive moisture provides an ideal breeding ground for fungi, increasing the risk of infection.
 It’s important to opt for shoes made of breathable materials, such as leather or mesh, which allow proper airflow and moisture evaporation.
 Tight and narrow shoes can also create damage to the way a toenail grows by altering its shapes or causing it to lift slightly; this damage makes it easier for a fungal nail infection to take up residence and begin.

 How long does it typically take to see improvement after starting treatment for a fungal toenail infection?